 Why not grains and beans?

 The diet of the animal affects the type of fat they store.
 This changes the taste, texture, and healthfulness of the meat they produce.
 Seeds like grains and beans are high in Omega-6 fatty acid, and produce meat that is high in Omega-6 fatty acid.
-When we can not do purely grass fed, we provide other low omega-6 feeds.
-There is currently more research available on grass fed beef than grass fed lamb, but they have very similar digestion and metabolism, with similar results.

 Read more about the benefits of grass fed meat: